maddigits/maddigits.github.com/_posts/2013-07-15-firefox-os.md

 > Battery 1580 mAh.

-I alos found the touchscreen very hard to use.
+I also found the touchscreen very hard to use.
 Sometimes the OS freezes (lock and unlock the screen generally "unfreezes") without any apparent reason.. most of times when I'm typing..